 - Rarely available

-The Logitech C920 Pro is the most popular webcam for Mac and for a very good reason.
+The Logitech C920 Pro is the most popular Mac webcam (thus making it hard to find in stock) and for a very good reason.
 It's easy to set up and use right out of the box and has a good quality camera for a reasonable price.
-Quite a few people on the iMore team use the C920 and the iMore Show podcast crew, including former host Rene Ritchie, all have the C920.
+Quite a few people on the iMore team use the C920, and the iMore Show podcast crew, including former host Rene Ritchie, all have the C920.

 In today's high-definition world, everyone's webcam should at least have a 1080p camera, but unfortunately, most of the Mac lineup only has 720p iSight cameras.
 You're going to appreciate this spec bump.

-The C920 is a plug-and-play stand-alone webcam, which means you don't need anything extra, like an external USB microphone for Mac, to get the job done.
-Keep in mind, however, that no webcam has good quality mic support, and the C920 is no exception.
+The C920 is a plug-and-play stand-alone webcam, which means you don't need anything extra, like the best USB microphones for Mac, to get the job done.
+However, keep in mind that no webcam has good quality mic support, and the C920 is no exception.
 It'll work in a pinch, but a headphone mic (like in the AirPods Pro) or external mic would be ideal.

 The five-element lens camera array has built-in autofocus to make you look crisp and clear and having just the slightest bit of background blur for a quality stream.
 It also has built-in lighting adjustment to pull in more light in darker situations or less light in brighter rooms.

-The C920 Pro is so popular that, unfortunately, it's nearly impossible to buy at its suggested retail price of $80.
+Unfortunately, the C920 Pro is so popular that it's very hard to buy at its suggested retail price of $80.
 As more people are working from home or going back to school remotely, you'll be holding a golden goose if you get your hands on one right now.
+As of this writing, the C920 Pro is sold out at Amazon and sometimes even directly from Logitech.
+However, if you have your eyes set on this webcam, we suggest you continually check back to see if it is in stock or sign up for in-stock email alerts.

 2. Logitech 930e